be-hase/kuery-client/docs/index.md

 features:
   - title: Love SQL
-    details: While ORM libraries in the world are convenient, they often require learning their own DSL, which I believe has a high learning cost.
+    details: While ORM libraries in the world are convenient, they often require learning their own DSL, which we believe has a high learning cost.
 Kuery Client emphasizes writing SQL as it is.
   - title: Based on spring-data-r2dbc and spring-data-jdbc
     details: Kuery Client is implemented based on spring-data-r2dbc and spring-data-jdbc.
 Use whichever you prefer.
 You can use Spring's ecosystem as it is, such as @Transactional.
   - title: Observability